nurulmac11/nmacun/content/curse-of-amqp-celery.md

 +++
 > Nobody panics when things go "according to plan."
 Even if the plan is horrifying!

 If you haven't had a problem with celery yet, most likely, you haven't used it enough.
-In this post, I will explain problems that I encountered and solutions to them, finally.
+In this post, I will explain problems that I've encountered and solutions I finally found after struggling for days.

 <!-- more -->
  TLDR: